It’s a pizza base, it’s summery, fresh corn on the cob, and it’s cheese. All three in one excellent combination.

 It couldn’t be simpler as it’s just cooked corn kernels, stripped off the cob.
 You might want to conventionally boil the cobs but I swear by roasting them as the flavour is incomparably nicer.

 So when the base is sizzling faintly in the pan, scatter the kernels all over.
 Season with smoked paprika if you like and add plenty of chopped coriander.
-And then the cheese – my portion was sensible but up the ante if you wish and use even twice as much.
+And then the cheese: a sensible scattering or go all to town, depending how cheesy you like it.

 It’s gorgeous warm and really nice cold as well.
-And yes, you can use frozen cooked sweetcorn on it out of season.
+And yes, you can use cooked frozen sweetcorn out of season.